Mexican Independence Towns & Cities Day Trip

 - 8 - 10 Stunden

-Dive into the history of Mexico on this day trip and discover key sites of independence, including Dolores Hidalgo, Atotonilco, and San Miguel de Allende.
+Dive into the history of Mexico on this day trip and discover the key sites of independence.
+You'll visit Dolores Hidalgo, Atotonilco, and San Miguel de Allende–three cities that played a crucial role in the Mexican struggle for freedom.

 Day Trip Details

-We will meet at Calle Independencia, number 64C, near Plaza de Armas to begin the trip.
-We'll follow the footsteps of Ignacio Pérez, known as the "Messenger of Independence," who alerted the Corregidora about the looming threat from the Spanish.
+At the designated time, we'll meet at Calle Independencia, number 64C, close to Plaza de Armas to begin the trip.
+We'll trace the steps of Ignacio Pérez, the "Messenger of Independence," who warned the Corregidora about the Spanish uncovering the insurgent movement in New Spain.

-After a 2-hour journey, our first stop will be at Dolores Hidalgo, the birthplace of the Independence Movement on September 16, 1810.
+After a 2-hour journey, we'll stop at Dolores Hidalgo, where the Independence Movement began on September 16, 1810.
 We will visit the Parish of Nuestra Señora de Los Dolores, the house of Jesuit Miguel Hidalgo, and the main square.

-Next, we'll proceed to Atotonilco to see the Sanctuary of Atotonilco, known for its Baroque architecture and murals, referred to as the "Sistine Chapel of Mexico."
-You will learn about the significance of the Virgin of Guadalupe during the insurgency.
-There will be 1 hour of free time for lunch.
+Next, we'll head to Atotonilco, known for the Sanctuary of Atotonilco, a Baroque church with impressive murals.
+You'll learn about the significance of the Virgin of Guadalupe for the insurgents.
+After exploring, you'll have 1 hour of free time for lunch.

-After lunch, we will visit San Miguel de Allende, commemorating Ignacio Allende, a leader of the independence movement.
-The itinerary includes the museum home of the Allende family and the Gothic church of San Miguel.
+After lunch, our last stop will be at San Miguel de Allende, honoring Ignacio Allende.
+We'll visit the museum home of the Allende family and the iconic Gothic church of San Miguel.

 Preise